Skip to main contentSkip to main navigationSkip to footer content

 Refund Policy (Institutional)

-Students withdrawing from a course by the end of the third instructional day of the semester (please see the applicable semester’s calendar for the exact date and time as set by the College) and no shows shall receive a 100% refund of applicable tuition (hours below 15-hour tuition cap) and applicable refundable fees, excluding the application fee.
+Students dropping a course by the end of the drop/add period of the semester (please see the applicable semester’s calendar for the exact date and time as set by the college) and “no shows” shall receive a 100-percent refund of applicable tuition (hours below 15-hour tuition cap) and applicable refundable fees, excluding the application fee.
+Students who withdraw from a course after the drop/add period has ended (please see the applicable semester’s calendar for the exact date and time as set by the college) of the semester shall receive no refund.
+This refund policy is mandated by the Technical College System of Georgia and strictly followed by Chattahoochee Technical College.

 Overpayments